stylify/web/content/docs/stylify/compiler.md

 	variables: {
 		blue: '#01befe',
 		shadow: '0 8px 32px -8px rgb(0, 0, 0, 0.2)',
-		// When variable is an object, Stylify tries to find screen for it
+		// When variable is an object, Stylify CSS tries to find screen for it
 		// You can use any screen you have defined in the screens
 		dark: { blue: 'lightblue' },
 		md: { fontSize: 24px },